linspector/linspector/README.md

 collects data for statistics and sends alerts in case of errors.
 When extending Linspector with plugins it for example can provide a web interface etc.

-This project is at a very early stage of development it is not able for usage.
+Since this project is at a very early stage of development it is not ready for usage.
 I design the software actually and try to convert my ideas to software.
-Code nearly does not exist.

 ## Development